 Karen Traylor-Adolph, Ph.D.

-Karen “Dr. Kay” Traylor-Adolph works full-time with children aged 17 and younger by providing psychotherapy and conducting psychological evaluations.
+Karen “Dr. Kay” Traylor-Adolph works full-time with tweens, teens, and emerging adults by providing psychotherapy and conducting psychological evaluations.
 Dr. Kay is a “Jersey Girl” from Newark, New Jersey.
 She earned a Bachelor of Arts degree in Psychology with a minor in African American Studies at Duke University.
 Prior to post-graduate studies and with a heart for community, she engaged in inner-city, drug and violence prevention research at Emory University and Morehouse School of Medicine.

 However, her first love of counseling drew Dr. Kay to the Master of Science degree in Professional Counseling at Georgia State University.
 There she completed master’s-level training at Clayton Center Child & Adolescent Services in Riverdale, along with Teens at Work in East Point.
 Since 2000, Dr. Kay’s professional experiences include community mental health; Hurricanes Katrina and Rita crisis counseling; and general psychological and educational assessments.